-What happens if you mix up traditional Pokemon gaming with the RPG style of Final Fantasies, Chrono Trigger and all that?
+What happens if you mix a traditional Pokemon game with an RPG such as Final Fantasy or Chrono Trigger?

 The answer is right in front of you...

 Hack of: Pokémon Silver (U)

 Pokémon Dark Energy is an RPG game that is implemented as a rom hack on top of Pokemon Silver.